 The restaurant feels more like a garden without being outdoors.
 Lots of light, relaxed seating and also good for groups.
 Call ahead for a reservation as they can get very busy!

-For fun cocktails in a beautiful outdoor space, check out the Fusion Bar & Restaurant.
+Fusion Bar & Restaurant has fun cocktails in a beautiful outdoor space.
 It is located next to Gallery Hotel Art.
-You can count on this cocktail bar rain or shine, as they have a permanently covered outdoor space that’s cozily lit
+You can count on this cocktail bar rain or shine, as they have a permanently covered outdoor space that’s cozily lit.

 Florence Gay Bars

-Piccolo Bar is my favorite gay bar in Florence.
+Piccolo Café is my favorite gay bar in Florence.
 The crowd is a ton of fun.
-Piccolo Bar is frequented by both locals and tourists, so you can truly get an authentic gay nightlife experience here.
+Piccolo Café is frequented by both locals and tourists, so you can truly get an authentic gay nightlife experience here.

 Florence Gay Cruising

-The famous Florence gay cruising bar is called Club Crisco.
-Located in central Florence, Club Crisco only gets busy later in the evening.
+Crisco Club is Florence’s most popular gay cruising bar.
+Located in central Florence, Crisco Club only gets busy later in the evening.
 The bar will remain quite empty until at least midnight.
-The best time to show up is about 1:00 AM.
+The best time to show up is about 1 AM.